akvorado/akvorado/console/data/docs/99-changelog.md

 ## 1.4.2 - 2022-07-16

 - ✨ *inlet*: add an option to ignore ASN received from flows [PR #7][]
-- 🩹 *console*: fix maximum value computation for the grid view
+- 🩹 *console*: fix maximum value for the grid view
 - 🌱 *orchestrator*: adapt partition key for each consolidated flow tables in ClickHouse to limit the number of partitions (this change won't be applied on an existing installation)